omkarfadtare965/Practical_data_science/README.md

 ## Project use case: Multi-class classification for Sentiment analysis of Product reviews
 - Assume you work at an e-commerce company, selling many different products online.
 Your customers are leaving product feedback across all the online channels.
 Whether it is through sending email, writing chat FAQ messages on your website, maybe calling into your support center, or posting messages on your company's mobile app, popular social networks, or partner websites.
 And as a business, you want to be able to capture this customer feedback as quickly as possible to spot any change in market trends or customer behavior and then be alerted about potential product issues.
 - Your task is to build an NLP model that will take those product reviews as input.
-You will then use the model to classify the sentiment of the reviews into the three classes of positive, neutral, and negative.
+You will then use the model to classify the sentiment of the reviews into the three classes of positive, neutral, and negative to spot any changes in market trends or customer behavior, as well as be alerted on any potential product issues.
 - Multi-class classification is a supervised learning task, hence, you must furnish your classifier model with examples to correctly learn how to classify products and product reviews into the respective sentiment classes.
 - You can use the review text as the input feature for model training and assign sentiment labels to train the model.
 Sentiment classes are typically represented as integer values during model training, such as 1 for positive sentiment, 0 for neutral sentiment, and -1 for negative sentiment.